1.3 Literals, Types, and Numeral Systems

 - A literal is a value written directly in source code, such as `42`, `3.5`, `'Python'`, `True`, or `None`.

-- Quoted digits are strings, not numbers, so `'42'` and `42` have different types and behavior.
+- Quoted digits are strings, so `'42'` and `42` have different types and cannot be combined arithmetically.

 Literal values

 A literal is a value written directly in the program.
-When Python reads 25, it creates an integer value.
-When it reads '25', it creates a string containing two characters.
-The characters look similar to a person, but Python treats the values differently.
+When Python reads 25, it creates an int; when it reads '25', it creates a str of two characters.
+The two look similar to a person but behave very differently.

 age = 25